-Tuesday Cloudy.
-High (80%) chance of rain, locally heavy at times.
-Winds S 40 to 60 km/h.
-Large and powerful surf conditions in the afternoon and evening are expected to be hazardous for coastal activities such as rock fishing, swimming and surfing.
+Sunday Sunny.
+Patches of light frost about higher ground early this morning.
+Winds W 15 to 25 km/h turning NW in the evening.
+Daytime maximum temperatures between 9 and 15.
+Large and powerful surf conditions are expected to be hazardous for coastal activities such as rock fishing, swimming and surfing.

 Monday Mostly sunny.
 Winds NW 20 to 30 km/h tending W 25 to 35 km/h before dawn then increasing to 30 to 45 km/h in the morning.